sveinbjornt/iceaddr/README.md

 ### Look up Icelandic street addresses, postcodes and placenames

 `iceaddr` is a Python 3.7+ package to look up information about Icelandic streets, addresses, placenames, landmarks, locations and postcodes.
-The underlying data is contained in a local database assembled from the following sources:
+The underlying data is contained in a local SQLite database assembled from the following sources:

 * [Staðfangaskrá](https://opingogn.is/dataset/stadfangaskra), the official Icelandic address registry maintained by [Registers Iceland](https://www.skra.is) (*Þjóðskra*, [CC-BY](http://opendefinition.org/licenses/cc-by/))
 * [IS 50V Örnefni](https://opingogn.is/dataset/is-50v-ornefni-isn93) from the [National Land Survey of Iceland](https://www.lmi.is) (*Landmælingar Íslands*)
 * The postcode table provided by [Postur.is](https://www.postur.is/gogn/Gotuskra/postnumer.txt), with supplementary data from [Icelandic Wikipedia](https://is.wikipedia.org/wiki/Listi_yfir_%C3%ADslensk_p%C3%B3stn%C3%BAmer)

-Since no networking takes place, lookups are fast and can be performed offline.
+Since no networking takes place, lookups are very fast and can be performed offline.
 The package is useful for geocoding and reverse geocoding of Icelandic addresses and placenames, as well as for validating addresses and postcodes.
 No external dependencies are required.